Dennis Franks: Professional football

-Later years
+Later life

 After retiring from football, Franks worked for Cambridge Diet Company, a company providing diet services to Philadelphia area residents.

 In August 1987, Franks was indicted on federal drug charges as part of a so-called "Yuppie" drug ring allegedly operated by a Philadelphia dentist from 1981 to 1983.
 In September 1987, Franks pleaded guilty to distributing cocaine and conspiring to distribute cocaine.
 He admitted that he had participated in a drug ring that had sold cocaine to Philadelphia Eagles football players.
 In November 1988, Franks was "spared a prison sentence" and instead was ordered to spend 52 weekends in a community treatment facility, allowing him to continue with his job in Monterey, California, where he had moved.

 In 1999, Franks was one of the first group to be inducted into the Bethel Park High School Hall of Fame.

 Franks was later employed as an executive vice president at Market America, an Internet marketing and product brokerage company.
 At Market America, he helped develop the company's "Mall Without Walls" and supported its "health professional program, nutraMetrix" and its weight management program, "Transitions Lifestyle System".

 Franks was married to Nancy until his death.
 Together, they had two daughters: Lauren and Katie.
 He died on October 16, 2021, at the age of 68.